Oatmeal Chocolate Chip Bars

 Why this recipe works

 • 5 ingredients.
-Simple pantry staple ingredients, so that means no eggs, butter, or milk!
-Instead, they use mashed banana to add moisture and also extra sweetness.
+Simple pantry staple ingredients mean no eggs, butter, or milk!
+Instead, I use mashed banana to add moisture and also extra sweetness.

 • Healthier.
-Similar to raisin cookie bars, these ones are packed with whole grains, healthy fats, and naturally sweetened; these are a guilt-free dessert.
+Similar to raisin cookie bars, these are packed with whole grains, healthy fats, and naturally sweetened; these make a fabulous guilt-free dessert.

 • Perfect texture and flavor.
 These cookie bars are soft, slightly chewy, and have an almost buttery texture without any actual butter in it.
 It has notes of chocolate with every bite.
 They taste like a thick and jumbo oatmeal chocolate chip cookie but with a more tender exterior.